Fielmann: Hundreds of jobs are to be cut by 2025-breakinglatest.news-Breaking Latest News

 The glasses group Fielmann wants to cut several hundred jobs.
-The Hamburg-based company informed its employees of this by email today, Friday.
+The Hamburg-based company communicated this to its employees this Friday via live stream and later in an internal posting.

 As a first step, 66 jobs are to be cut by mid-2024.
-By 2025, “a total of several hundred jobs will be lost,” says the email.
+By 2025, “a total of several hundred jobs will be lost,” the post says.

 The branches should be spared from the dismantling.

 The glasses group Fielmann wants to cut several hundred jobs.
-The Hamburg-based company informed its employees of this by email today, Friday.
+The Hamburg-based company announced this to its employees this Friday via live stream.
+An internal post followed later.
 The document is available to Business Insider.
 As a first step, 66 jobs are to be cut by mid-2024.
 By 2025, “a total of several hundred jobs will be lost,” says the email.

 The central departments are affected by the job cuts.
 The central departments include the headquarters in Hamburg as well as several country headquarters abroad, the education and training locations and the production facilities of the Fielmann Group.
 The branches are to be spared from the downsizing.

-According to the Fielmann Group, it operates 968 branches in Germany and abroad with a total of 22,631 employees.
+According to the Fielmann Group, it operates 968 branches in Germany and abroad and employs 22,631 people.

 The job cuts are part of the so-called Cost Leadership Program that Fielmann launched a few months ago.
 The program aims to reduce costs by 125 million euros by 2025.